Dashboard

 Internal audits

 ISO 27001 clause 9.2 requires the organisation to run its own internal audit programme, independent of any external certification audit.
-Schedule audits per framework, record the outcome, and any findings raised become non-conformities or observations in the Actions register.
+Schedule audits per framework, record the outcome, and raise findings straight from an audit — each becomes a non-conformity or observation in the Actions register, linked back to the audit, with nonconformities flowing into the corrective-action (Clause 10.1) loop.

 | ID | Framework | Scope | Auditor | Planned | Status |